 Adult Day Care/Adult Day Health (One hour) (as defined by NAPIS): Personal care for dependent elders in a supervised, protective, and congregate setting during some portion of a day.
 Services offered in conjunction with adult day care/adult day health typically include social and recreational activities, training, counseling, and services such as rehabilitation, medications assistance, and home health aide services for adult day health.
+Note: The OAA considers Adult Day Care to be a temporary Respite function.

-Agency Executive/Management Staff (as defined by NAPIS): Personnel such as State Unit on Aging (SUA) director, deputy directors, directors of key divisions, and other positions which provide overall leadership and direction for the state or Area Agency on Aging.
+Agency Executive/Management Staff (as defined by NAPIS): Personnel such as State Unit on Aging (SUA) director, directors of key divisions, and other positions which provide overall leadership and direction for the state or Area Agency on Aging.